 - must be willing to meet with course instructors for consolations and/or instructions.

 For a current list of available tutor/facilitator positions, and/or to apply, please go to the Human Resources on the lower level of Decker Hall.

-The service is open to all students, traditional, School of Adult Learning, and School of Theology.
+The service is open to all students: traditional, adult students, and School of Theology.
 Visit us at the Kissinger Academic Center for Excellence (KACE) located in the Nicholson Library or call us at 641-4225 make an appointment.